ortus-boxlang/boxlang-docs/language/components/properties.md

 # Properties

 Properties are a way to create attributes/fields/data for your object, which can also adhere to inheritance rules.
 They are almost the same as fields in Java.
-In Boxlang, they can also be used to describe further capabilities for RESTFul/SOAP web services and Hibernate ORM.
-If `accessors` are enabled, Boxlang will track those properties in the `variables` scope according to their name and create automatic getter and setter methods for those properties. \([https://cfdocs.org/cfproperty](https://cfdocs.org/cfproperty)\)
+In BoxLang, they can also be used to describe further capabilities for RESTFul/SOAP web services and Hibernate ORM.
+If `accessors` are enabled, BoxLang will track those properties in the `variables` scope according to their name and create automatic getter and setter methods for those properties. \([https://cfdocs.org/cfproperty](https://cfdocs.org/cfproperty)\)

 ```java
 property name="firstName" default="";